 Phishing emails are tricky because of how misleading they can be.
 Often, these scam emails will closely resemble websites which you either frequently use or are already familiar with.
 The common things which phishing emails attempt to get from you include:

 It is important to note that verified websites, like Google, Gmail, Outlook, banking sites and more will never request that you share sensitive information like this in an email, so if you do receive such emails, that should be your first warning sign that this is probably a scam or a phishing mail.

 Spam emails are definitely annoying and sometimes dangerous to those who fall for these scams, so here’s what you can do to safeguard yourself from receiving these emails:

 To minimize scam emails from filtering into your inbox, here’s what you can do if you’re using the Outlook system:

 - Choose Junk from the drop menu

 - Add phishing emails to this list so they will get sent there instead of to your Inbox the next time the sender attempts to send you another phishing email.

-- Use Outlook’s Create Rule feature for custom email management based on conditions which you can define.
+- Use Outlook’s Create Rule feature for custom email management based on conditions that you can define.

 How to Block Phishing Email in Gmail

-Gmail may show warnings about emails which seem suspicious but haven’t been moved to Spam immediately.
-To mark an email as spam of phishing, follow the steps below:
+Gmail may show warnings about emails that seem suspicious but haven’t been moved to Spam immediately.
+To mark an email as spam or phishing, follow the steps below: